Positive Reinforcement vs Positive Punishment – Which Is Effective?

 3. Natural Reinforcement

-A girl brushes her hair in the morning before going to school, and once she is there, she receives multiple compliments about how her hair looks good and neat, and this motivates her to continue the behavior.
+A girl brushes her hair in the morning before going to school, and once she is there, she receives multiple compliments about how her hair looks good and neat, and this motivates her to continue the behaviour.

 Cons of Positive Reinforcement